PHOTO BY ANDREW BAYDA; PLANNED BY NADI MIRONOVA

 Use potted plants so you can easily move decor from the ceremony to reception to save on your flower budget.

-Add Some Warmth
+Add Some Candlelight

 :max_bytes(150000):strip_icc()/__opt__aboutcom__coeus__resources__content_migration__brides__public__brides-services__production__2017__09__13__59b9533d45fe8105d5dd628e_ceremony-altar-caca-santoro-e0213af7d56247bb9bd905c059aab351.jpg)